Imagine there's no religion - and no state church too?

 Enter the Folk National Established Church of Norway

 Not so with the amendment of article 16, which formerly specified the role of the King as the head of the church.
 In its new version, the article introduced a new concept to the constitutional relationship between church and state: that of the CoN as an Evangelical Lutheran folkekirke, which literally translates to the church of “the people” or the “folk”, distinct from other religious communities.
 The article is phrased in language strongly reminiscent of article 4 of the Danish constitution, where the Church of Denmark is characterized as the folkekirke of Denmark.
 What exactly a folkekirke means in the Norwegian context is notoriously fuzzy, ranging from who exactly constitutes the folk to which the CoN should act as “the” church, and to what kinds of rights and obligations arise from this particular status.
-Although the term has previously been used in the Church Act, some clues of the intended meaning of article 16 have become gradually evident.
+Although the term has previously been used in the Church Act, it has remained unspecified.
+Recently, however, some clues of the intended meaning of article 16 have gradually become evident.

 One indication of what the folkekirke denotes is the “common core” document submitted by the Norwegian government to the numerous UN committees monitoring the implementation of international human rights conventions.
-The document, which is intended to summarize key background information on local conditions in Norway, suggests that the CoN remains the “folk church”, without offering further elaboration of what this means, apparently finding the term either self-evident.
-Another clue to the puzzle is the provisional English translation for the bicentennial of the Constitution in 2014, which suggested that the CoN will remain “the Norwegian National Church”, indicating an interpretation that seems to view the CoN as an entity more specifically in service of the nation, rather than the folk, or people.
+The document, which is intended to summarize key background information on local conditions in Norway, suggests that the CoN remains the “folk church”, without offering further elaboration of what this means, apparently finding the term self-evident.
+Another piece in the puzzle is the provisional English translation for the bicentennial of the Constitution in 2014, which suggested that the CoN will remain “the Norwegian National Church”, indicating an interpretation that seems to view the CoN as an entity more specifically in service of the nation, rather than the folk, or people.